 While everyone has heard of grand theft auto (no doubt partially due to the successful video game franchise), joyriding is a much more common crime in California.
 That’s because it’s easier for prosecutors to get convictions for this crime than grand theft auto (GTA).
-Although joyriding, legally known as the unlawful taking of a vehicle, is not as serious as GTA, it is still can carry a heavy sentence and should always be taken seriously.
-If you have been accused of joyriding in California, please call a San Diego juvenile lawyer as soon as possible.
+Although joyriding, legally known as the unlawful taking or driving of a vehicle or California Vehicle Code 10851, is not as serious as GTA, it is still can carry a heavy sentence and should always be taken seriously.
+If you have been accused of joyriding in California, please call a criminal lawyer as soon as possible.

 The unlawful driving or taking of a vehicle involves the theft of a vehicle is the law that covers joyriding, but it also covers other forms of vehicle theft as well.
 Unlike grand theft auto, the prosecution does not need to prove that someone actually stole a vehicle or intended to keep it.
 Instead, they must prove you drove or took a vehicle without permission of the owner and intended to deprive the owner temporarily or permanently of the vehicle.
 This crime covers everything from joyriding, which is temporarily depriving the owner, to theft which means you have no intent to return it.
 So, the prosecution never has to prove who actually stole the vehicle which is why grand theft auto is so rarely charged.